Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 2. Check For Software Updates

-Software can take up too much of the network bandwidth because it hasn’t been recently updated, causing packet loss and other performance issues.
+When software hasn’t been recently updated, it can inefficiently consume data, causing packet loss and other performance issues.

-After updating the software (or if there are no updates) restart the application and reboot your hardware.
+Keep all software updated, especially VoIP and UCaaS applications.
+After the update, restart the application and reboot your hardware.

 If the software still has known bugs, you may have to wait for the development team to release a solution to the issue.
-Conversely, if there’s no immediate fix, consider an alternative software solution that doesn’t cause packet loss.
+If there’s no immediate fix, consider an alternative software solution that doesn’t cause packet loss.

 3. Upgrade Your Hardware